arthvadrr/allo_carto/README.md

 - Image loading (is lazy)
 - Mastering a word should "remove" it from the deck?
 This could also help with unlocking next decks/chapters
 - Completion steps (Results -> Experience gain + coins -> )
+- Look into how to use the dynamic island

 ## Free art and assets credits